Casting vs. Forging: Why U.S. Manufacturers Are Converting Castings to Forgings

 The Bottom Line: Forgings Deliver Long-Term Value

-While the piece price of a forging may appear higher than a casting, the total cost of ownership tells a different story.
+While the piece price of a forging may appear higher than that of a casting, the total cost of ownership tells a different story.

 Fewer failures.
 Less scrap.
 Shorter lead times.
 Stronger supply chain control.